 Before taking paliperidone, tell your doctor or pharmacist if you are allergic to it; or to risperidone; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: severe liver disease, kidney disease, esophagus/stomach/intestinal movement or blockage disorders (e.g., difficulty swallowing, diarrhea, peritonitis, cystic fibrosis, Meckel's diverticulum), a severe loss of body water (dehydration), disease of the blood vessels in the brain (e.g., stroke), seizures, breast cancer, Parkinson's disease, Alzheimer's disease, low white blood cell count.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, seizures, low white blood cell count, Parkinson's disease, dementia, esophagus/stomach/intestinal movement or blockage disorders (such as difficulty swallowing, peritonitis, cystic fibrosis, Meckel's diverticulum), certain eye problems (cataracts, glaucoma).

 This monograph has been modified to include the generic and brand name in many instances.